 You’ll find the full schedule of the semester’s events below.
 We hope to welcome you at many of them.

 Co-sponsored by the Society for the Humanities, The Salon Project brings together music, instruments, research, and conversation in a compact, hour-length format at the historic A. D. White House on select Fridays at 5pm.

-Evening Organ Recitals
+Piano and Organ Recitals